 Lentil and kidney bean dal is a delicious vegan red kidney bean curry.
 It’s a perfect quick healthy meal to suit anyone looking for a really filling curry.

 Folks you can get this delicious lentil and kidney bean dal on the table in just one hour.

 You see I’ve saved time as this lentil dal recipe isn’t made with dried kidney beans like the traditional dal makhani.

 No, I’ve used canned beans so it’s much quicker to make!

 I’ve also substituted the cream in the traditional version with a few tablespoons of grated coconut cream

 That means this recipe still has that delicious authentic creamy consistency, but not the calories!

 So, folks if you’re like me and you love a good curry, not only is this lentil and kidney bean dal just absolutely delicious, but it’s totally packed full of nutrition too!

-Well in this case, for this lentil and kidney bean dal It was Rick Stein.
+Well in this case this lentil and kidney bean dal was inspired by Rick Stein.